 The biggest one is leaving the default banner.
 Another common mistake is using a banner that's too busy.
 Using low-resolution images is another career killer.
 And don't copy someone else's banner exactly.

-Learn the System7.
+Get the Free Course7.
 How to Save, Upload, and Customize Your New LinkedIn Banner

 Go to your LinkedIn profile, hover over the banner area, and click the camera icon.
 Select your image file.
 After you upload, check your professional profile on both desktop and mobile.
 A good practice is to update your banner whenever you make a significant career change.